Dr Ruth Canning

 a project which explored William Penn's Irish experiences and his early

 trans-Atlantic networks.
-I completed my PhD at University College Cork, my MA at Memorial University of Newfoundland, and my BA at Mount Allison University.
+I completed my PhD at University College Cork, a MA at Memorial University of Newfoundland, and a BA at Mount Allison University.